Barkley 2

-The Magical Realms of Tír na nÓg: Escape from Necron 7 – Revenge of Cuchulainn: The Official Game of the Movie – Chapter 2 of the Hoopz Barkley SaGa, also called Barkley 2, was a role-playing video game being developed by Tales of Game's Studios.
-The game was intended to be a sequel to Barkley, Shut Up and Jam: Gaiden, a 2008 freeware title which itself is a fan game sequel to the basketball game Barkley Shut Up and Jam! and the film Space Jam.
+The Magical Realms of Tír na nÓg: Escape from Necron 7 – Revenge of Cuchulainn: The Official Game of the Movie – Chapter 2 of the Hoopz Barkley SaGa, simply called Barkley 2: Revenge of Cuchulainn or just Barkley 2, was a role-playing video game developed by Tales of Game's Studios.
+The game was intended to be a sequel to Barkley, Shut Up and Jam: Gaiden, a 2008 freeware title which itself was a fan game sequel to the basketball game Barkley Shut Up and Jam! and the film Space Jam.

 The developers launched a Kickstarter campaign to crowdfund the game in November 2012, with an intended release in early 2014.
 Although the campaign was successful, the project eventually entered development hell, and by June 2019 it was revealed that most of the developers had left the project.
 In June 2021, the game was officially cancelled.

 Gameplay

 Barkley 2 was intended to be an action role-playing game that Rock, Paper, Shotguns Nathan Grayson described would "marry the aesthetics and absurd narrative arcs of Japanese role-players" with the openness of Western games like The Elder Scrolls.
+Players would have controlled the amnesic cyborg X114JAM9 in his search for the character of Cyberdwarf from the previous game.
 The game was designed to change the events in the storyline based on when a player completes certain content: in-game characters, places, and quests were to vary depending on the player's actions.
 The combat in the game was inspired by a range of other titles, including Dark Souls and Borderlands.
+At a certain point in the game, X114JAM9's true identity was to be revealed and the player would have the choice to either reject said identity or reclaim it.